Islamophobic trope: Oppression of women

 These ideas have influenced laws and public policies.
-France, Belgium, and Switzerland have enacted bans on full-face coverings such as the burqa, limiting women’s freedom to dress in accordance with their beliefs.
+France, Belgium, and Switzerland have enacted bans on full-face coverings such as the burqa, limiting women's freedom to dress in accordance with their beliefs.
 In India, Hindu nationalist rhetoric associated with the ruling Bharatiya Janata Party has portrayed Muslim personal laws as oppressive toward women to justify legislative reforms, including the abolition of triple talaq and proposals for a uniform civil code.
 Critics argue that these reforms amount to state interference in Muslim religious affairs and coincide with policies perceived as discriminatory, such as the 2019 Citizenship Amendment Act.

 Studies in the United States, the United Kingdom, and Canada show that visibly Muslim women face higher rates of harassment and violence than Muslim men.
 Reports document that women wearing headscarves have been denied employment, education, or access to public services.
 Analysts have observed that far-right and nationalist movements in Europe and North America have exploited this stereotype to promote anti-immigrant and anti-Muslim agendas.
-Following the 2015 European migrant crisis and the Cologne sexual assaults, several far-right groups circulated exaggerated or fabricated stories of attacks by Muslim migrants to portray Muslim men as threats to women’s safety and to advocate stricter immigration laws.
+Following the 2015 European migrant crisis and the Cologne sexual assaults, several far-right groups circulated exaggerated or fabricated stories of attacks by Muslim migrants to portray Muslim men as threats to women's safety and to advocate stricter immigration laws.
+This was also observed in the case of the United Kingdom grooming gangs scandal.

 Some scholars emphasise that patriarchal practices in certain Muslim-majority societies stem from cultural or political conditions rather than Islamic doctrine.
 Others highlight reform movements led by Muslim women that interpret Islam as a source of empowerment and social justice.
-Together, these perspectives demonstrate that Muslim women’s experiences cannot be represented through a single narrative of oppression.
+Together, these perspectives demonstrate that Muslim women's experiences cannot be represented through a single narrative of oppression.